jeff4/bionotes.github.io/ochem.md

 * 11/12 prepped for A-T bonding post
 * 11/13 prepped for A-T bonding post 2
 * 11/14 more prep
 * 11/15 considered what series next.
-Terpenes?
+* 11/16 prepped final A-U photo and began prepping series on terpenes and steroids